cburyta/php-contactor/README.md

 ## Setup

 1. Copy lib folder to your site

-The lib folder has most of the magic in it.
-Also, there is a copy of the recaptcha libs for php.

 2. Update PHPContactor.setup.php

-That file has settings, and required field definitions.

 3. Build your form

 There is an example form in the examples folder.
 You can use that as a starting point.